Dennis Rader: Dolores Davis

-Rader used a bedspread to drag Davis's body to her car and put her in the trunk.
-Rader drove her car to the Kansas Department of Transportation (KDOT) lake, where he dumped her body in the bushes.
-Rader drove back to Davis's home and threw her keys on the roof, having read that the police had looked for the Oteros' keys on the roof of their home.
-Rader walked back to the Baptist Church to pick up his car.
-Rader drove back to the KDOT, collected the body, and drove out to a rural area, where he dumped the body underneath a bridge.
-Rader did not take any pictures the night of the murder because he needed to get back to camp before his absence was noticed.
+Rader used a bedspread to drag Davis' body to her car and put her in the trunk.
+He drove her car to a lake adjacent to the Kansas Department of Transportation (KDOT), where he dumped her body in the bushes.
+He then drove back to Davis' home and threw her keys on the roof, having read that police had looked for the Oteros' keys on the roof of their home.
+Rader walked back to Park City Baptist Church to pick up his car.
+Rader drove back to the lake, collected Davis's body and drove out to a rural area, where he dumped the body again underneath a bridge.
+He elected to leave immediately without taking pictures of the body because he needed to get back to the Trappers Scouts camp before his absence raised suspicion.

-Davis was discovered on February 1, 1991, by a 15-year-old boy, Nelson Schock.
-Schock's dog went under the bridge and the boy followed when he was unable to call it back up to the street.
+Davis' body was discovered on February 1, 1991, by fifteen-year-old Nelson Schock after he followed his dog under the bridge.